oVirt/ovirt-site/source/sla/vnic-profiles.html.md

 ##### Reporting vNic actual configuration

-*   The engine will retrieve the actual configuration of the profile properties on the VNIC from VDSM (using the network statistics mechanism) and the networked administrator will be presented with the state of each VNIC (synched/unsynched).
+*   The engine will retrieve the actual configuration of the profile properties on the VNIC from VDSM (using the network statistics mechanism) and the networked administrator will be presented with the the reported values within the vm network interface's 'guest agent data' sub-tab.

 ##### Editing a VNIC / Changing a VNIC profile

 *   Changing the profile a VM is using while the VM is running should behave like dynamic wiring (changing the VM network while it is running).
-*   Hot-plug of a vnic will will use will use the updated profile connected to the VNIC.
+*   Hot plug will be fully supported: the user can choose any permitted profile while plugging a new device or when activating an existing one.

 ##### Adding a Network

 *   When adding a network, a user can provide an option to create a vNic Profile for it.

-Question: Is it s default profile ? what are its properties ?
-Question: What about 'Public Use' option ?
-Are they still relevant in the context of adding new networks or we should eliminate them and move it only to 'Add vNic Profile' dialog?
+*   All VNIC-QoS-objects will be displayed and the users could tick next to the QoS they are interested in, for each QoS that was chosen a profile would be created,

+and for each vnic profile there will be an option for 'public use' (and port mirroring ?)

+*   The vNic profile name will be NetworkNamePolicyName, e.g. blueGold.
+The user will be able to rename the profile and its properties from the vnic profile sub-tab.

+The option to check the network for a public use will be removed from the 'Add network' dialog.

 ##### Updating a Network

-When a network role is modified to be a 'non-VM network', all vNic profiles associated with it should be deleted.
+When a network role is modified to be a 'non-VM network', all vNic profiles associated with it should be deleted and permissions associated with these profiles.

 ##### Removing a Network

-*   Should remove all profiles on that network
+*   Should remove all profiles on that network and associated permissions.

 ##### Adding an Empty Data-Center